 The park is well over 8.5 million acres, slightly larger than the country of Belgium, and includes parts of the Brooks Range and Noatak Wilderness Area.

 Caribou, muskoxen, bears, wolves, wolverines, and a huge variety of birds can be viewed in the Park.
 In the 1930s, conservationist Robert Marshall wrote of the area “No sight or sound or smell or feeling even remotely hinted of men or their creations.
 It seemed as if time had dropped away a million years and we were back in a primordial world.”

 Gates of the Arctic remains much as Marshall experienced it.
 There are no roads or trails in the park, only natural untouched landscapes and ecosystems.
 As with Kobuk Valley NP, access is by bush plane from either Kotzebue or Bettles.

 Both Kobuk Valley and Gates of the Arctic are extremely remote and require special planning for logistics and weather issues.
 Weather north of the Arctic Circle can be quite unpredictable year-round, and the wise traveler should allow plenty of extra time (at least 2-3 extra days) and invest in trip insurance.

-There are no ranger stations or facilities within the parks, and emergency services are not easily available, so visitors should plan carefully and bring everything they will need with them.
-Back country safety guidelines and minimum impact camping to care for the fragile ecosystems and wildlife are critical.
+There are no ranger stations or facilities in the parks, and emergency services are not easily available, so visitors should plan carefully and bring everything they will need with them.
+Backcountry safety guidelines and minimum impact camping to care for the fragile ecosystems and wildlife are critical.

 Planet Earth Adventures has done many Alaska National Park tours, including one that hit six Parks (Glacier Bay, Katmai, Lake Clark, Kobuk Valley, Gates of the Arctic, and Wrangell St. Elias) in one fantastic adventure tour.
 Trip leaders and photographers Albert Marquez and Scott Slone can also help you capture the perfect photographs during your adventures.